M0Data/Netflix-user-behaviour-and-revenue-insight/README.md

-# 🎥 Netflix User Behavior and Revenue Insights
+#  Netflix User Behavior and Revenue Insights

-This project analyzes user behavior, subscription trends, and revenue generation within a hypothetical Netflix dataset.
+This project analyzes user behaviour, subscription trends, and revenue generation within a hypothetical Netflix dataset.
 By leveraging data analysis and visualization techniques, it uncovers actionable insights to improve customer retention and maximize revenue.
 The final output is an interactive **Power BI dashboard** showcasing critical metrics, including churn rate, retention rate, and monthly revenue.

 ---